 David M. Epstein, M.D.

-Dr. Epstein graduated with honors from the University of Pennsylvania where he majored in economics.
+Dr. Epstein graduated with honors from the University of Pennsylvania, where he majored in economics.
 He was elected to the Alpha Omega Alpha Honor Medical Society while receiving his medical degree from Stony Brook University School of Medicine.
-He then performed his orthopedic surgery residency at the prestigious NYU Hospital for Joint Diseases where he published several articles in journals such as the American Journal of Sports Medicine and the Journal of Orthopedic Trauma.
-While completing his residency, Dr. Epstein received specialized training at the University of Maryland R. Adams Cowley Shock Trauma Center, one of the nation’s busiest trauma hospitals.
+He then performed his orthopedic surgery residency at the prestigious NYU Hospital for Joint Diseases, where he published several articles in journals such as The American Journal of Sports Medicine and the Journal of Orthopaedic Trauma.
+While completing his residency, Dr. Epstein received specialized training at the University of Maryland R Adams Cowley Shock Trauma Center, one of the nation’s busiest trauma hospitals.

-He has given numerous lectures at both local and regional meetings and has recently published articles in the peer-reviewed American Journal of Sports Medicine and Arthroscopy.
+He has given numerous lectures at both local and regional meetings and has recently published articles in the peer-reviewed journal The American Journal of Sports Medicine.

 Dr. Epstein is a member of the Arthroscopy Association of North America, a candidate member of the American Orthopaedic Society for Sports Medicine, and a member of the American Academy of Orthopaedic Surgeons.

 He currently resides in Livingston, New Jersey, with his wife and two children.